serverless/components/README.md

 #### Outputs

-Your provisioning logic, or the `deploy` method of your `index.js` file, should return an `outputs` object that matches the outputTypes declared in your component's `serverless.yml` file.
+Your provisioning logic, or the `deploy` method of your `index.js` file, should use the `context.setOutputs()` method to set an outputs object that matches the outputTypes declared in your component's `serverless.yml` file.
 This output can be referenced in `serverless.yml` as inputs to other components.

-For example, the above `aws-lambda` component's `deploy` method returns outputs that look like this:
+For example, the above `aws-lambda` component's `deploy` method sets outputs that look like this:

 **index.js**